hack-technicolor/hack-technicolor/docs/Unlock.md

 **Don't forget to reapply the static IP address on your PC so that you can continue to configure the modem**

 !!! info "Turning on bridging with Ansuel GUI"
-The Ansuel GUI allows the modem to be configured into bridge mode, but unlile the native Telstra code, is not a one-step press "Bridge Mode" button.
-The advanatage is that it leaves much of the features intact and allows you to reverse it without doing a factory reset.
+The Ansuel GUI allows the modem to be configured into bridge mode, but unlike the native Telstra code, is not a one-step press the "Bridge Mode" button procedure.
+However, the advanatage Ansuel GUI has is that it leaves much of the features intact and allows you to reverse it without doing a factory reset.

-The following depicts what we are trying to achieve from a layer-3 networking point of view.
+The following diagram shows what we are trying to achieve from a layer-3 networking point of view.

 ![alt text](images/dual_wan.png)

-The diagram above shows the IP layer connections in green with the green circles representing IP addresses.
+In the diagram above the IP layer connections are green with the green circles representing terminating IP addresses.
 The VDSL connection is bridged through the modem and is effectively invisible from an IP perspective.
-On the 4G path the IP connection terminates on the router in the modem, which will create a double NAT path from your home network (firewall/router and DJA0231 modem).
+On the 4G path the IP connection terminates on the router in the modem.
+This will create a double NAT path from your home network (firewall/router and DJA0231 modem).

-This example will allocate a dedicated LAN port 1 (eth0) for the bridged VDSL connection, while leaving the other ports on the existing LAN segment to allow connection to the modem as router hop on the 4G connection.
+This example will allocate a dedicated LAN port 1 (eth0) for the bridged VDSL connection, while leaving the other ports on the existing LAN segment to allow connection to the modem as router hop for the 4G connection.
 Note this is also the connection that you use to manage the modem as it terminates on an IP address in the modem.
 In this example the modem's IP address is `10.0.0.138` and on the firewall/router's side its IP address is `10.0.0.1`.

 ### Disable `wansensing`
 We need to stop the modem from detecting the WAN state which causes the 4G to be brought down if it detects the VDSL interface is up.